shweta20039/shortme/README.md

 auto_increment_increment 3
 ```

-Then each time to generate a sequence id, we can execute below sql statement:
+Then each time to generate a sequence counter, we can execute below sql
+statement:
 `replace into sequence(stub) values("sequence")`

 Ok, i think you get the point.
 When using `N` databases to generate sequence